yangquan1982/cs523BDT/Docs/records.md

 ## Hive Table Design
-In order to easily proceed the data virtualization, we need to store the spark streaming data into hive table and then use spark sql and data frame. the first version of the hive table would be as follows:
+In order to easily proceed the data virtualization, we need to store the spark streaming data into hive table and then use spark sql and data frame.
-    Table name: tweets.
-    Columns: id, userId, source, lang, timestamp

 ### How to config hive to use mysql
 https://dzone.com/articles/how-configure-mysql-metastore